THE QUATERMASS XPERIMENT

 Dr. Briscoe: "But that will kill Victor!"

-Quatermass: "Certainly, but think how much we could learn!"
+Quatermass: "Certainly, BUT think how much we could learn!"

 Dr. Briscoe: "We'd learn we're unconscionable sadists?"